Penn State Penn State: College of the Liberal Arts

 Professional Bio

-I am interested in material culture, performance studies, and ethics, with a focus on Japanese and Buddhist literature from the medieval period to the present.
-My first research area examines transnational (or prenational) Buddhism as a major literary force and as, simultaneously, a set of techniques and concepts for cultivating ‘mind.’
-The basic questions I’ve worked on here are: What does it mean to ‘read’ a religious text?
-And, in what ways might literature be understood to ‘map’ the mind?
+I am interested in material culture, performance studies, and book history with a focus on Japanese and Buddhist literature from the medieval period to the present.
+My first research area examines transnational (or prenational) Buddhism as a major literary force and as, simultaneously, a set of techniques and concepts for cultivating mind.
+The basic questions I’ve worked on here are: What does it mean to read a religious text?
+And, in what ways might literature be understood to map or record the workings of a mind?
 My second research area looks at transformations in visual culture as related to ideologies of colonization and war.
 The basic question I’m working on here is: How can art generally, and the museum specifically, be activated as a site of ethical engagement?
-My articles have appeared in Asian Folklore Studies, Book History, The Harvard Journal of Asiatic Studies, The International Journal of the Sociology of Language, The Japanese Journal of Religious Studies, PMLA, and Word & Image, among other places.
-I am an Associate Editor at Verge: Studies in Global Asias.
+My articles have appeared in Asian Folklore Studies, Book History, The Harvard Journal of Asiatic Studies, The Japanese Journal of Religious Studies, PMLA, postmedieval, and Word & Image, among other places.
+I am an Associate Editor at Verge: Studies in Global Asias and in-coming Coeditor-in-Chief at postmedieval: a journal of medieval cultural studies.

 AREAS OF SPECIALIZATION